nathanieldchu/ubuild_CCF/team.md

   block: feature-1
   media_alignment: Right
   headline: You!!
-  content: Do you want to save the world by creating new foods that people love?
-Do
+  content: Do you want to create new foods that people love?
+Do you get indecently
-    you get indecently excited when talking about sustainability, food, branding, or microbiology? <strong>Join us!!</strong> We're always looking for partners with diverse perspectives but shared missions and values who want to combine forces.
+    excited when talking about sustainability, food, branding, or microbiology?
+Join us!!
+We're always looking for partners with diverse perspectives but shared missions and values who want to combine forces.
 Connect with us at crossculturedfoods [at] gmail [dot] com
   media:
     image: ''
     alt_text: ''